 Gardening on a Budget

-Now you have your mind set on what you’re going to grow, you’ve gone out and got your seeds, and that means it’s tool time.
-It’s tempting to go out and buy the latest and greatest innovation in gardening science, but stick with the essentials: A hoe, a garden shear, a shovel, and a spading fork will get any garden blooming beautiful.
-Drive right on by those big box stores and opt for a local hardware store, classifieds or Craigslist for the best deals.
+Now you have your mindset on what you're going to grow.
+You've gone out and got your seeds, which means it's tool time.
+It's tempting to go out and buy the latest and most significant innovation in gardening science, but stick with the essentials: A hoe, a garden shear, a shovel, and a spading fork will get any garden blooming beautiful.
+Drive right on by those big box stores and opt for a local hardware store, classifieds, or Craigslist for the best deals.
 Don't be afraid to buy used.
-It’s okay if your gardening equipment has seen a few summers.
+It's okay if your gardening equipment has been seen a few summers.

 There you go.
-You’re good to grow your new backyard garden.
+You're suitable to grow your new backyard garden.